Iraq court sentences French woman to life for IS membership - Journal du Cameroun

-An Iraqi court on Sunday sentenced a French woman to life in jail for membership of the Islamic State group as her lawyers accused authorities in Paris of putting pressure on Baghdad to prevent the return of jihadists to France.
+An Iraqi court on Sunday jailed a French woman for 20 years for belonging to the Islamic State group, as her lawyers accused authorities in Paris of “interference” to prevent her returning to France.

-But another court ordered the re-trial of the 27-year-old French citizen under Iraq’s anti-terrorist law and on Sunday she was found guilty of belonging to IS.
+But another court ordered the re-trial of the 27-year-old French citizen under Iraq’s anti-terror law.

+On Sunday she was found guilty of belonging to IS and handed a life sentence — which in Iraq is equivalent to 20 years.

 “I am innocent,” Boughedir told the judge in French.